-New British prime minister Johnson promises Brexit with 'no ifs or buts'
+British Prime Minister Johnson vows Brexit with

 One of the issues that prevented his predecessor Theresa May getting a divorce deal through parliament was the Irish “backstop” - a provision that would maintain a customs union with the EU if no better solution was found.

 Johnson was bullish, however.
 “Never mind the backstop.
-The buck stops here,” he said, watched by his girlfriend, Carrie Symonds, and his staff.
+The buck stops here,” he said.

-He said he would ensure “the people” were his bosses, and that he would accelerate preparations for a “no-deal” Brexit - the threat he intends to use to force a reluctant EU to renegotiate the exit deal it agreed with May.
+He said he would ensure “the people” were his boss and that he would accelerate preparations for a “no-deal” Brexit - a threat he intends to use to force a reluctant EU to renegotiate the exit deal it agreed with May but which parliament has rejected three times.

 To implement Brexit, Johnson will appoint Dominic Cummings, the campaign director of the official Brexit Vote Leave campaign, as a senior adviser in Downing Street.

-Wednesday’s events combined arcane British political choreography with the realpolitik of appointing a new government - likely to be heavy on Brexit supporters.

-Theresa May left Downing Street after a three-year premiership that was marred by crises over Brexit.
-She formally tendered her resignation to Queen Elizabeth.
+Earlier May, who had formally tendered her resignation to Queen Elizabeth, left Downing Street after a three-year premiership marred by crises over Brexit.

-May appeared to be fighting back tears as she was applauded out of the House of Commons chamber.
-Her finance minister, Philip Hammond, resigned.
+She appeared to be fighting back tears as she was applauded out of the House of Commons chamber.

 Johnson had a possible foretaste of turmoil ahead when, as he drove to his audience with the queen, Greenpeace protesters tried - but failed - to block the path of his car as his chauffeur drove around them.

-The queen requested he form an administration.
-His formal title is now “Prime Minister and First Lord of the Treasury”.

-His first task was to appoint key members of the government - names that will give a hint of how he will handle Brexit, Britain’s most significant decision in decades.
+Now formally “Prime Minister and First Lord of the Treasury”, Johnson’ first task will be to appoint key members of the government - names that will give a hint of how he will handle Brexit, Britain’s most significant decision in decades.

 But ‘Prime Minister Johnson’ - a man known for his ambition, blond hair, flowery oratory and cursory command of detail - must solve a series of riddles if he is to succeed where May failed.